 It runs the 2-stage air filtration system hence the machine runs clean, for longer, and with minimal emissions.

-As usual, commercial jobs require a machine which can run for an eternity before needing refueling.
+As usual, commercial jobs require a machine that can run for an eternity before needing refueling.

 And so the manufacturer has integrated a big gas tank – sure to go acres upon acres without inconveniencing refueling.